NOTE: You must be on the UB or Roswell Park networks to connect to CCR servers. If you are off-campus, please use the UB VPN to connect

 Using the Mac terminal program, simply type the following to connect to a CCR server:

-For example, if your UB username is janedoe, to connect to the academic cluster (rush), type the following:
+For example, if your UB username is janedoe, to connect to the academic cluster (vortex), type the following:

 If using SSH keys: